RitikRatnawat/Python_Projects/README.md

 In these program, we take a String from the User and show a text histogram which displays frequency of each char in the String.
 <br>
 ### Tic Tac Toe
+These program is the Digital form of Basic game that is Tic Tac Toe with Computer.